 The enterprise AI builder stack: modernization, evidence, and execution.

 By Sam M. Sweilem.
-A credible enterprise AI story needs more than one company page.
-It needs a visible stack for modernization, evidence, workflow, and implementation.
+Credible enterprise AI delivery requires more than a model, a roadmap, or a demo.
+It needs a practical stack for modernization, evidence, workflow, and implementation.

 Modernization has to expose the system